DeathGOD7/unexpectedspawn-paper/README.md

   z-max: 399
   z-min: -399

+  # Fail radius expansion if normal x and z area failed to obtain suitable block or location
+  fail-radius: 500

-  #Sets the global respawn world unless set in custom config worlds.
+  # Sets the global respawn world unless set in custom config worlds.
   respawn-world: 'world'

   # Do you want to have random respawn than normal world respawn?
 By default it is enabled in all worlds.
 If you want to